 The 3D videos can be compressed in the following two ways:

-Combine each eye track into a single track.
+Combine each eye tracking into a single track.

-The MKV file container support both of these.
+The MKV file container supports both of these.

-For the single track videos which are easier with the 3D material inside it, you have to set the StereoMode field which decides either the planes are assembled in the mono or left right combined track.
+For the single-track videos which are easier with the 3D material inside them, you have to set the StereoMode field which decides either the planes are assembled in the mono or left right combined track.
 You can use one of the following StereoMode field values:

 side by side (left eye is first)